 •To understand the health needs of the population

 •To plan, redesign and improve services

 •To pay services for the care they provide

 We will use anonymised data that cannot be linked back to your identity (de-identified data) wherever possible.
 In order to ensure that the NHS continues to function lawfully and efficiently, the Secretary of State for Health has given permission for CCGs to use certain personal information from SUS without consent, but only when it is absolutely necessary for certain specified purposes.
 This approval is given upon the strict advice of the Health Research Authority’s Confidentiality and Advisory Group (CAG) under conditions set out in section 251 of the NHS Act 2006.
 The specific terms and conditions that we are obliged to follow when using SUS data can be found on the NHS Digital website.

-NHS England (the national Commissioning Board) encourages CCGs and GPs to use risk stratification tools as part of their local strategies for supporting patients with long-term conditions and to help and prevent avoidable admissions.
-Knowledge of the risk profile of our population will help the CCG to commission appropriate preventative services and to promote quality improvement in collaboration with our GP practices.
+NHS England encourages CCG’s and GPs to use risk stratification tools as part of their local strategies for supporting patients with long-term conditions and to help and prevent avoidable admissions.
+Knowledge of the risk profile of our population helps the CCG to commission appropriate preventative services and to promote quality improvement in collaboration with our GP practices.

 NHS Digital's responsibilities as set out in the Health and Social Care Act 2012 include the collection, analysis and presentation of national health and social care data.
 The Act also gave NHS Digital the powers to act as a safe haven and collect, hold and process personal confidential data (PCD) for purposes beyond direct patient care.